-In addition, the CogWatch system includes provisions for monitoring the physiological status of the patient with the intention to predict future stroke episodes.
-Figure 6 shows the physiological sensors that have been developed as part of the Prototype I.
+In addition, the CogWatch system includes provisions for monitoring the physiological status of the patient in terms of e.g. blood pressure with the intention of allowing the clinician to assess risk of future stroke episodes.
+Figure 7 shows the physiological modules that have been developed as part of the Prototype I.